-Domain: One of the four major groupings in the software security framework.
-The domains are Governance, Intelligence, Secure Software Development Life Cycle (SSDLC) touchpoints, and Deployment.
+Domain: One of the four categories our framework is divided into: Governance, Intelligence, Secure Software Development Life Cycle (SSDLC) Touchpoints, and Deployment.

-Practice: One of the 12 categories of BSIMM activities.
-Each domain in the software security framework has three practices.
-Activities in each practice are divided into three levels.
+Practice: BSIMM activities are broken down into 12 categories or practices.
+Each domain in the software security framework (SSF) has three practices, and the activities in each practice are divided into an additional three levels.

-Satellite: A group of interested and engaged developers, architects, software managers, and testers who have a natural affinity for software security and are organized by and contribute to a software security initiative.
+Satellite: A group of interested and engaged developers, architects, software managers, testers, and people in similar roles who have a natural affinity for software security and are organized and leveraged by a software security group (SSG).

-Secure software development life cycle (SSDL): Any software development life cycle (SDLC) with integrated software security checkpoints and activities.
+Secure software development lifecycle (SSDL): Any software life cycle with integrated software security checkpoints and activities.

 Software security framework (SSF): The basic structure underlying the BSIMM, comprising 12 practices divided into four domains.
 See the software security framework section.

 Software security group (SSG): The internal group charged with carrying out and facilitating software security.
-We’ve observed that Step 1 of a software security initiative (SSI) is forming an SSG.
+According to our observations, the first step of a software security initiative (SSI) is to form an SSG.

-Software security initiative: An organization wide program to instill, measure, manage, and evolve software security activities in a coordinated fashion.
+Software security initiative (SSI): An organization wide program to instill, measure, manage, and evolve software security activities in a coordinated fashion.
 Also known in the literature as an enterprise software security program.